SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch9.md

    EUID and EGID, in conjunction with supplementary group IDs, are used to determine the permissions granted to a process when performing various operations (i.e. syscalls).

-   A process with EUID 0 is a `priviledged process`.
+   A process with EUID 0 is a `priviledged process` and thus can be exempt from many of the permission checks.

    Normally, EUID and EGID have the same values as RUID and RGID.
 But this can be changed through: